How to tie pointe shoes

 What should I do if my ribbons keep coming undone?

 To prevent your ribbons from coming undone, consider using a double knot for each other’s ribbons for added security.
-This two-knot technique for the same ribbon for another ribbon will help keep them secure during use.
+This two-knot technique for the same ribbon as another ribbon will help keep them secure during use.

 How can I prevent my toes from hurting while dancing?